 Meg Keeley concentrates her practice on complex civil and criminal matters.
 She has tried over a dozen cases, including jury trials, court trials, and arbitrations, for corporations, law firms, and individuals throughout the United States.
-Her recent experience includes a particular focus on securities litigation and enforcement, as well as on the defense of professional liability claims.
+Her recent experience includes a particular focus on the defense of professional liability claims, as well as on securities litigation and enforcement.
 Meg is Co-Chair of the firm’s Lawyer Liability practice group.

 Meg’s other trial and arbitration experience includes representing clients in accounting matters, contract disputes, professional liability, and negligence claims.
 She also has represented numerous clients in temporary restraining order and preliminary injunction hearings.
 Her pro bono work has included two trials with the Montgomery County public defender’s office, as well as supervising several other trial and appellate teams in the office.

 Meg grew up in Yuba City, California, just north of Sacramento.
 After receiving her B.A. from Georgetown University in 1991, she spent a year in the Jesuit Volunteer Corps NW in Portland, Oregon, working at the local public defender’s office.
 She received her J.D., magna cum laude and with high honors, from the University of Chicago Law School, where she was a member of the Order of the Coif.
 Following law school, Meg clerked for Judge Alfred T. Goodwin of the U.S. Court of Appeals for the Ninth Circuit, before joining Williams & Connolly in 1996.
 After several years on the Williams & Connolly Hiring Committee, she served as its Chair from 2012-2014.
 She has been recognized in Washingtonian magazine as one of the Washington, D.C. area’s best criminal defense lawyers.

 - Defended an Am Law 100 firm in opposing a motion to disqualify